Headshot by Christian Lloyd

 She was the 2008-2009 Playwright-in-Residence at fu-GEN Asian-Canadian Theatre Company, the 2011-20012 Playwright-in-Residence with Project Humanity and the 2017-2018 Creator-in-Residence for the Blyth Festival.
 Marie Beath was a member of the 2010 HotHouse Playwright Unit at Cahoots Theatre Company, 2013 Tarragon Playwright Unit, the 2016 Natural Resources Unit at Factory Theatre and the 2019 Banff Playwrights Lab.

-Marie Beath spent two seasons as Director of the Blyth Festival Young Company, two seasons as Co-Director of Youth Programs at Nightwood Theatre, two seasons as Associate Artistic Director/Associate Artist at Theatre Direct Canada, and five seasons as the Program Director for the Play Creation Unit at Carlos Bulosan Theatre.
-She is a theatre instructor at Humber College School of Creative and Performing Arts.
+Her directing and dramaturgy credits include Reverend Jonah [Blyth Festival – nominated for 2008 Governor General’s Award], Kensington [CrossCurrents], and Future Folk [Sulong Collective/Theatre Passe Muraille].
+Marie Beath spent two seasons as Director of the Blyth Festival Young Company, two seasons as Co-Director of Youth Programs at Nightwood Theatre and two season as Associate Artistic Director/Associate Artist at Theatre Direct Canada.
+She spent five seasons as the Program Director for the Play Creation Unit at Carlos Bulosan Theatre.
+She taught Theatre For Young Audiences and New Play Development at the Humber College School of Performing Arts.

-She is Artistic Director of SMOOTHIELAND Performance Projects, a new TYA Company creating Episodic Youth Theatre.
+She is the founder and Artistic Director of SMOOTHIELAND Performance Projects – a new TYA company specializing in Custom-blended Episodic Youth Theatre.